BernzSy/Aqualityca-Grp5/README.md

 python --version
 ```

 If Python has not been installed yet, follow the appropriate installation steps to proceed with the setup.
-Check guidelines --> [Python](https://www.python.org/).
+Check guidelines here: [Python](https://www.python.org/).

 ### Create Virtual Environment For Django
 It is highly recommended to set up a dedicated virtual environment for each Django project to maintain dependency isolation and prevent conflicts between different projects.
 One common tool for managing virtual environments is `venv`, which comes pre-installed with Python.